RedPitaya/Documentation/appsFeatures/examples/daisy_chain-exm2.rst

     - Primary Red Pitaya device (STEMlab 125-14 LN)
     - One or more Secondary devices (STEMlab 125-14 LN Secondary)
     - A click shield for each unit
-    - Cables
+    - UFL Cables

 **Wiring example:**

   - Connect OUT1 of the primary device with IN1 of the primary device and IN1 of the secondary device.
-  - Connect the click shields with "" cables
+  - Connect the click shields with UFL cables

 **Click shield switch and jumper positions:**